mrbullwinkle/availability-minion/availability-minion/instructions.md

 If you don't want to look at the code in Visual Studio and you just want to try out the very basic functionality as it currently stands you can do the following:
 1. Go to `Availability-minion\bin\Release\netcoreapp3.0\`
 2. If they are not currently present add a config.txt file to this directory following the same instructions from the Visual Studio section above except place the file in the same directory as the availability-minion.exe.
 Make sure the appsettings.json file in this directory contains the intrumentation key where you want your availability telemetry to be sent.
-3. Right-click and run Availability-Watcher.exe as admin.
+3. Right-click and run availability-minion.exe as admin.

 When running direct via the .exe it should look like this: